Artistic rendering – Event may differ

 Vibe

-Mystical, traditional, community-focused
+Mystical, traditional, community-focused, visually stunning

 Energy Level